kendrickkim/wireless-helper/README.md

 ```

 ## Changelog
+### v.1.2.0
+- Fixing start of Android Auto with new Version 16.4.
+The intent is gone and now a broadcast.
+- Fixing Fatal Crash on Wifi-Direct closing

 ### v.1.1.0
 - Enhancement for the Wifi-Direct Mode.
 Note: Since Android 10 this mode is very restrictive and it might now work for every modern phone.
 Just try it